FAQs CS & DS Degree Options

 -

-CS minor, which includes a computer science core curriculum that can be paired with nearly any other major on campus
+CS minor has a CS core curriculum paired with nearly any other major on campus.

 The CS major in The Grainger College of Engineering is for students primarily focused on computer science.
-CS is a very rigorous and technical major.
-It is also a highly competitive program with an admit rate of 6.7%.
+CS is a very rigorous, technical and highly competitive program with an admit rate of less than 7%.

-The blended CS majors and X + Data Science majors are for students passionate about or interested in the partner program.
-Students in these majors understand that computing technologies influence nearly every field, including the other areas blended with CS or Data Science.
-They want to build computational tools with the potential to innovate, change, and shape the future of that field.
+The blended CS majors and DS majors are designed for students who are passionate about or interested in the partner program.
+Students in these majors understand that computing technologies influence nearly every field, including other areas blended with CS or Data Science.
+They aim to develop computational tools with the potential to innovate, transform, and shape the future of their field.
 As a result, Illinois graduates with a Mathematics & CS, Statistics & CS, CS + X, or X + Data Science degree are uniquely positioned to launch their careers or pursue graduate studies in various fields.

-What’s the difference between Computer Science (CS) and Computer Engineering (CE) majors?
+What's the difference between Computer Science, Computer Engineering and Data Science?

-The college that houses each major may also have varying general education requirements, especially language other than English (LOTE) and science.
-Therefore, we recommend prospective students consult each program of interest's specific degree requirements and planning forms linked from each program page.
+The blended degree home colleges may also have varying general education requirements, especially language other than English (LOTE) and science.
+We recommend that prospective students consult the specific degree requirements and planning forms on each home college's program page.

-Note: only students enrolled in Computer Science at The Grainger College of Engineering are eligible to pursue the Fifth Year Master’s program offered by The Grainger College of Engineering.
+Note: only students enrolled in Computer Science at The Grainger College of Engineering are eligible to pursue the Grainger Engineering Fifth-Year Master’s program.

 No, they do not.
 Each is a single major that leads to a Bachelor of Science degree.

-What computer languages are taught in required CS courses at Illinois?
+What computer languages are taught in the required CS courses at Illinois?

-Core courses for CS majors are taught in Java (Kotlin), C++, C programming, Python, and assembly languages.
+Core courses for CS majors are taught in Java (Kotlin), C++, C, Python, and assembly languages.
 Some elective courses and registered student organizations (RSOs) may teach additional programming languages.

 What kinds of employment opportunities do CS programs prepare you for?

-Experience tells us that students in all computer science programs at the University of Illinois are well-prepared for software design and development positions in almost any field.
+Experience suggests that students in all computer science programs at the University of Illinois are well-prepared for software design and development positions in nearly any field.
 The 400-level CS electives required for students in CS Engineering add technical breadth and depth to that knowledge.
-The blended CS majors will be well-qualified for more specialized jobs that require applying computational solutions to problems in the fields joined with their CS degrees.
-At Illinois, this includes blended degrees in Accountancy, Advertising, Animal Sciences, Anthropology, Astronomy, Chemistry, Crop Sciences, Data Science, Economics, Education, Finance, Geography & Geographic Information Science, Linguistics, Mathematics, Music, Philosophy, and Statistics.
+The blended CS majors will be well-qualified for more specialized jobs that require applying computational solutions to problems in the fields related to their CS degrees.

-Visit the Illini Success site to learn about Illinois graduates’ career aspirations and achievements, including employment and starting salary statistics.
+- See the Illini Success website with Illinois graduates’ career achievements, including employment and starting salary statistics.

-What career fields are typical for Math & CS, Stats & CS, and CS + X majors?
+What career fields are typical for Blended CS Degrees?

 Mathematics & CS: specialized fields of scientific computation, financial engineering, software engineering, and theoretical computer science.